Skip to content

 /// [key] Unique id

-/// [property] Additional property parameters (optional)
+/// [property] Additional attribute parameters (optional)

 Future<void> stopResource(String key, {Map<String, String>? property})